hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-Writing questions about objects the students have encountered and can visualise (mothballs, sandpiles) is good.
+Questions about objects the students have encountered and can visualise (mothballs, sandpiles) are good.
-Connecting rates of change to geometric questions is also good.
+Connecting rates of change to geometry is also good.
 But somehow, the end result is still more shrubs!
-We have *world problems*: these are not processes that occur in the world, and solving them does not provide insight.
+We have "world problems": contrived, lifeless exercises which provide no insight or motivation.
-They are artificial and lifeless.
+They grow in a region of the scrubland, unironically marked by a little cardboard sign saying "real world".

 ## An elementary example